 I’m a hippie mama when it comes to food, but I’m a modern day hippie mama when it comes to…

 Don’t get me wrong.
 I love me a good farmer’s market.
-I fully appreciate non-GMO, organic, locally grown, antibiotic free, free-range food.
+I fully appreciate non-GMO, organic, locally grown, antibiotic-free, free-range food.
 However, there are times when it just can’t be a priority according to our budget.
 Paying $1.50 for an organic gala apple vs $0.50 for a conventional one seems a little ridiculous to me.
-We choose our certain things that we always buy organic, but there’s just some things we can’t justify paying triple for.
+We choose certain things that we always buy organic, but there are just some things we can’t justify paying triple for.

 There’s other things that money can go towards, like the blizzards from Dairy Queen that I eat in my car while my toddler sleeps in the back and the older ones are at school.